-pERC made this recommendation because it was satisfied that there is a net overall clinical benefit with nivolumab/ipilimumab plus two cycles of PDC compared to PDC alone based on statistically significant and clinically meaningful improvements in overall survival (OS), progression-free survival pERC also concluded that nivolumab/ipilimumab plus PDC aligns with patient values in that it provides a treatment option that limits the duration of chemotherapy, improves OS, delays disease progression, maintains QoL, and has manageable toxicities.
+pERC made this recommendation because it was satisfied that there is a net overall clinical benefit with nivolumab/ipilimumab plus two cycles of PDC compared to PDC alone based on statistically significant and clinically meaningful improvements in overall survival (OS), progression-free survival (PFS) and objective response rate (ORR), maintenance of quality of life (QoL), and manageable toxicities.

+pERC also concluded that nivolumab/ipilimumab plus PDC aligns with patient values in that it provides a treatment option that limits the duration of chemotherapy, improves OS, delays disease progression, maintains QoL, and has manageable toxicities.